-Knowledge of political science can help people gain insight into foreign policy and diplomacy, the concepts
+Knowledge of political science can help people gain insight into foreign policy and diplomacy, the concepts of good governance and accountable government, and sustainable development and better service delivery at the local government level.

 Political scientists usually research one of the following areas: national politics, comparative politics, international relations, or political theory.